 - Stay in touch.
 Even if a case isn’t active or you have no updates, check in with your client.
-Keep a calendar or database of your clients, when you last spoke with them and why, and reach out to clients who you haven’t spoken to in a bit.
-This tells your client that you’re invested in the case and you’re regularly thinking about them.
-Just a check in with your assistant makes your client feel important and visible.
+Keep a calendar or database of your clients, when you last spoke with them, and why, and reach out to clients you haven’t spoken to.
+This tells your client you’re invested in the case and regularly think about them.
+Just check-in with your assistant makes your client feel important and visible.

 - Anticipate your client’s needs.
-Know what your client will need and want at various stages, and be ready to manage those needs.
+Know what your client needs and wants at various stages, and be ready to manage those needs.

 What Your Client Will Say

-“I like my current attorney because she checks in, I can have a chat with her, I trust her.
-The other attorney – I was just a file for him, but for her I’m a real person.”
+“I like my current attorney because she checks in, I can chat with her, I trust her.
+The other attorney – I was just a file for him, but for her, I’m a real person.”

-One simple way that Filevine firms anticipate client communication needs is by giving clients a Filevine texting number right at the client intake, saying “You can use this to reach your entire team.
+One simple way that Filevine firms anticipate client communication needs is by giving clients a Filevine texting number right at the client intake, saying, “You can use this to reach your entire team.
 We’ll all see it instantly.”
-Clients feel connected, while the attorneys don’t have to give out their own personal cell phone number.
+Clients feel connected, while the attorneys don’t have to give out their own personal cell phone numbers.